 Step 4 - Setup USS Application

 On the client device connected to your domain it will be necessary to install the USS application.
 The USS application will need to be configured to connect to the vSEC:CMS application in order to perform self-service functions.
 The USS application uses TCP/IP as the communication protocol; therefore, a URL will need to be configured on the USS application.

 For details on installing the USS see the document Installing the vSEC:CMS MSI Client for details.

 Important: It is required to have English installed as Region and Language settings on the host where the USS application is to be installed, i.e. English needs to be installed but does not need to be set as the default language on the client.

-Additionally, if you do not pass in the URL from command prompt it is possible to configure the URL post installation.
+Additionally, if you do not pass in the URL from command prompt when installing the USS, it is possible to configure the URL post installation.
 Follow the instructions below to configure the URL.

 1. From a command dialog start the USS application configuration dialog to configure the vSEC:CMS.
 For example, if the USS application is installed on a Windows 64-bit OS and is installed in the default location then run the command: vSEC_CMS_T_USS.exe -configure from the root installation of the USS.